Samantha Morton

 Samantha Jane Morton (born 13 May 1977) is an English actress and musician.
-Known for her work in independent films, particularly period dramas with dark and tragic themes, her accolades include two BAFTAs (including the BAFTA Fellowship) and a Golden Globe Award, with nominations for two Academy Awards, and a Primetime Emmy Award.
+Known for her work in independent films, particularly period dramas with dark and tragic themes, she has received various accolades including a British Academy Television Award and a Golden Globe Award, with nominations for two Academy Awards, a British Academy Film Award and a Primetime Emmy Award.

+Morton made her film debut in 1996 before her breakthrough role in Under the Skin (1997).
+She would go on to receive two Academy Award nominations for Best Supporting Actress playing a young mute laundress in Woody Allen's romance Sweet and Lowdown (1999) and Best Actress for playing an Irish immigrant in Jim Sheridan's In America (2003).
+She has also acted in the films Jane Eyre (1997), Morvern Callar (2002), Minority Report (2002), Control (2007), Elizabeth: The Golden Age (2007), Synecdoche, New York (2008), The Messenger (2009), Cosmopolis (2012), Fantastic Beasts and Where to Find Them (2016), The Whale (2022), and The Odyssey (2026).

-A native of Nottingham and former member of the Central Junior Television Workshop, Morton started her career on British television in the early 1990s and gained recognition for acting in the ITV series Band of Gold (1995–1996) and the BBC miniseries The History of Tom Jones: a Foundling (1997).
-After her feature film debut in 1996, she appeared in the films Jane Eyre (1997), and Under the Skin (1997).
-For Woody Allen's Sweet and Lowdown (1999) and Jim Sheridan's In America (2003), she received nominations for the Academy Award for Best Supporting Actress and Best Actress, respectively.
-Morton's performance in the 2006 television crime drama Longford earned her the Golden Globe Award for Best Supporting Actress as well as a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or Movie.
+A member of the Central Junior Television Workshop, she gained recognition for acting in the ITV series Band of Gold (1995–96).
+She portrayed Myra Hindley in the BBC crime drama Longford (2007) which earned her the Golden Globe Award as well as a nominations for the BAFTA Award and Primetime Emmy Award.
+She has also acted in the children's series Max and Ruby (2002–2004), the Hulu period drama Harlots (2017–19), the AMC horror series The Walking Dead (2019–20) and the Starz historical drama series The Serpent Queen (2022–24).

-Morton received continued acclaim over following years for her roles in the films Morvern Callar (2002), Minority Report (2002), The Libertine (2004), Control (2007), Elizabeth: The Golden Age (2007), Synecdoche, New York (2008), The Messenger (2009), John Carter (2012), Fantastic Beasts and Where to Find Them (2016), and The Whale (2022).
-Her television credits include The Last Panthers (2015), Rillington Place (2016), Harlots (2017–2019), The Walking Dead (2019–2020), and The Serpent Queen (2022–2024).
+Morton was honored with the BAFTA Fellowship in 2024 and was appointed Officer of the Order of the British Empire (OBE) in 2025 for services to drama and to charity.

-Outside of acting, Morton made her directorial debut with the television film The Unloved (2009), winning the BAFTA TV Award, and her musical debut with the collaborative album Daffodils & Dirt (2024).
+Outside acting, Morton made her directorial debut with the television film The Unloved (2009), winning the BAFTA TV Award, and her musical debut with the collaborative album Daffodils & Dirt (2024).

 Early life and education

 Morton was born in Nottingham, the third child of Pamela (née Mallek), a factory worker, and Peter Morton.
 She is of Polish/Irish descent.
 She has five siblings from her parents' relationships subsequent to their 1979 divorce.
-She lived with her father until she was eight, when she was made a ward of court because neither of her parents could care for her and her siblings.
-Her father was an abusive alcoholic, and her mother was involved in a violent relationship with her second husband; as a result, she never lived with her parents again.
+She was placed into foster care from birth, when she was made a ward of court because neither of her parents could care for her and her siblings.
+Her father was an abusive alcoholic who was in and out of prison, and her mother was involved in a violent relationship with her second husband.

-The next nine years were spent in and out of foster care and children's homes.
+The next 16 years were spent in and out of foster care and children's homes.
 During that time, she attended West Bridgford Comprehensive School and joined the Central Junior Television Workshop when she was 13, soon being offered small-screen roles in Soldier Soldier and Boon.

 Under the effects of drugs, she threatened an older girl who had been bullying her.
 She was convicted of making threats to kill and served 18 weeks in an attendance centre.